marko-js/marko/docs/components.md

 }
 ```

+> **Note:** The code in the style section is processed in a context that is separate from the rest of the template so so you won't be able to use JavaScript variables inside the style section.
+If you need variables in your CSS then you will need to use a CSS pre-processor that supports variables.

 ## Multi-file components

 You might prefer to keep your component's class and style definitions in separate files from the view definition - the classical separation of HTML, CSS and JavaScript.
 Marko makes this possible with a simple filename based convention.